-- 1. critical thinking and logical reasoning in chemistry content and knowledge - 2. the ability to use laboratory equipment to conductresearch - 3. skills for successful employment in their field
+- Critical thinking and logical reasoning in chemistry content and knowledge - The ability to use laboratory equipment to conduct research - Skills for successful employment in their field

 Assessment of chemistry knowledge and skills will take place in the junior and senior years of the majors.
 The assessment will include both written and oral presentations of scientific information.
 In order to assess student progress in the objective areas they will participate in the following courses or activities: